 - SIRHA-Móvil : Integration with the field data collection application Geopaparazzi .

-In 2020 the Ministry of Public Works, Habitaçao e Recursos Hídricos approved the restructuring and unification of the ARAs, legally becoming public institutes and unifying the 5 old ARAs into the current 3 IP ARAs.
-In 2021-2022, the challenge of adapting the system to this new reality will be addressed.
+In 2020, the restructuring and unification of the ARAs was approved, legally becoming public institutes and unifying the 5 former ARAs into the current 3 ARAs IP.
+The third phase of the project (2021-2022) had the challenge of adapting the system to this new reality.
+Other notable activities were: